 - A large water bottle — I love my morning coffee, but I don’t like having to go back to the buffet three times to get enough.
 And, when I’m lounging poolside with a good book, I want to make sure I have plenty of water to stay hydrated.
 While ships offer water, lemonade and coffee all day long, the cups are small.
 They tip over easily.
 A stainless steel bottle, that keeps coffee hot and ice water cold, is the answer!
 This stainless steel water bottle is insulated, won’t break and doesn’t leach metal flavor into your drink.
 The wide mouth and three lids make it versatile for all your needs.

 - A USB charging station — Cruise ship cabins are tight on space — with very few outlets.
-On a Carnival ship, we had one double outlet for the whole cabin, which was really tough!
+On a Carnival cruise, we had one double outlet for the whole cabin, which was really tough!
 A USB/power charging station lets everyone charge their devices without taking up all the outlets in the cabin.
 We use ours on the dresser below the TV to keep the dressing table from getting too cluttered.
-Most cruise lines do not allow extension cords or surge protectors.
-This model is cruise line compliant (per this writing in 2020).
+Remember: Cruise lines do not allow extension cords or surge protectors, so make sure the USB charging station you take is cruise compliant.

 - A portable clothesline — Small cruise cabins with limited hanging space make finding a spot to dry swimsuits and beach clothes quite difficult.
 Before we started carrying this clothesline, our swimsuits hung on just about every non-fabric surface in our cabin.
 NOTE: Do not use this on your balcony — Cruise ships do not allow you to hang anything outdoors!

 - A door caddy — Cruise ship bathrooms, like the cabins, are small.
 With limited storage space — especially in a cabin sleeping four or five people — having a place to store everything is important.
 DISNEY CRUISE LINES does not allow over the door organizers and if you use one, you are liable for any damage done.
 Their bathrooms are also larger, so storage is less of a concern.
 Other cruise lines have not banned over the door organizers.
 I like this one because it has a tie to anchor it to the door handle and keep the organizer from swinging.